kaxxa123/zkyes-smt/merkle_ui/README.md

 The [tree_config.json](./tree_config.json) is useful in both configuring the initial Merkle UI settings and in quickly computing Merkle roots for a given set of leaves.

 Important Notes:
-* The Merkle tree `type` is only configurable from `tree_config.json`.
+* The Merkle tree `type` and `hash` function are only configurable from `tree_config.json`.
 Thus one must use this config file to switch the SMT displayed by the Merkle UI.

 * The Merkle UI supports a maximum tree depth of 10.
 Setting `tree_config.json | "level"` to a greater value will cause the UI to reject the configuration completely and start with default settings.